Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Application: Chemical Homogeneity of Open Cluster M67

-SNL falls under the broader category of neural ($\epsilon$-free) LFI for simulation-based models along with methods like Sequential Neural Posterior Estimation \citep[SNPE;][]{papamakarios_2016, lueckmann_2017} and Sequential Neural Ratio Estimation \citep[SNRE;][]{hermans_2020, durkan_2020}.
-SNPE directly approximates the posterior using NDEs, whereas SNRE uses neural-network-based classifiers to estimate density ratios which are proportional to the likelihood.
-Learning the likelihood using SNL instead of the posterior using SNPE is often easier, and has the advantage that the proposal (updated prior in the sequential procedure) does not introduce bias into the approximation \citep{papamakarios_2019sequential}. \cite{durkan_2020} perform experiments to show that SNL also outperforms SNRE; they highlight that SNRE is advantageous when the dimensionality of data is high because it uses a classifier that takes the data as input rather than a density estimator that parameterizes a distribution over the data space.
+SNL falls into the broader category of neural ($\epsilon$-free) LFI for simulation-based models along with methods such as sequential neural posterior estimation \citep[SNPE;][]{papamakarios_2016, lueckmann_2017} and sequential neural ratio estimation \citep[SNRE;][]{durkan_2020, hermans_2020}.
+SNPE directly approximates the posterior using NDEs, whereas SNRE uses neural-network-based classifiers to estimate density ratios that are proportional to the likelihood.
+Learning the likelihood using SNL instead of the posterior using SNPE is often easier, and has the advantage that the proposal (updated prior in the sequential procedure) does not introduce bias into the approximation \citep{papamakarios_2019sequential}. \cite{durkan_2020} perform experiments to show that SNL also outperforms SNRE; they highlight that SNRE is advantageous when the dimensionality of data is high since it uses a classifier that takes the data as input rather than parameterizing a high-dimensional distribution.

-The amount of simulations required to perform density estimation grows exponentially as data dimensionality increases, and this is generally referred to as the \textit{curse of dimensionality} in machine learning. \cite{papamakarios_2019thesis} illustrate this problem faced by density estimation using a simple example.
-Due to the overall advantages of SNL over SNRE, we use the former along with FPCA dimensionality reduction.
+The amount of data (simulations) required to perform density estimation grows exponentially as dimensionality increases, and this is generally referred to as the \textit{curse of dimensionality} in machine learning. \cite{papamakarios_2019thesis} illustrates this problem faced by density estimation using a simple example.
+Due to the overall advantages of SNL over SNRE, we use it here along with FPCA dimensionality reduction.

-The goal is to infer the stellar parameters and abundances $\boldsymbol{\theta}$ of each M67 giant in our sample by estimating its posterior PDF $p(\boldsymbol{\theta}\mid \mathbf{d}_{ob})$, where $\mathbf{d}_{ob}$ is the observed APOGEE stellar spectrum (Refer to Section~\ref{subsec:occam} for details of the sample).
+The goal is to infer the stellar parameters and abundances $\boldsymbol{\theta}$ of each M67 giant star in our sample by estimating its posterior PDF $p(\boldsymbol{\theta}\mid \mathbf{d}_{ob})$, where $\mathbf{d}_{ob}$ is the observed APOGEE stellar spectrum (Refer to Section~\ref{subsec:occam} for details of the sample).
 We use the inference procedure in \cite{papamakarios_2019sequential}, with some modifications introduced in \cite{alsing_2019}.
 Figure \ref{fig:flowchart} illustrates this procedure, which we separately perform for each star.
 The inputs to this procedure are: